 Manufacturers can create packaging typography that effectively attracts attention, communicates product information, and strengthens brand identity by focusing on these characteristics.

-Importance of Typography in Packaging
+Why is Typography Important in Packaging Design?

 1. Enhancing Brand Identity